iterative/mlem.ai/content/docs/get-started/saving.md

 > changed, see [project structure](/doc/user-guide/project-structure) for
 > reference.

-What we see here is that model was saved along with some metadata about it: `rf` containing the model binary and a `.mlem` file containing its metadata.
+The model was saved along with some metadata about it: `rf` containing the model binary and a `.mlem` metafile containing information about it.
 Let's take a look at it:

 <details>